dshanske/indieweb-post-kinds/readme.md

 ### How do I get support? ###

 The Development version of the plugin is hosted at [Github](https://github.com/dshanske/indieweb-post-kinds).
+You can file issues there.

 ## Installation ##